james-stevens/pyrar/pdns-5.0.0-with-wallet-support/README.md

 # How to add DNS Record type WALLET to PowerDNS Auth

-In Apr-2025, PowerDNS had [already made the code change](https://github.com/PowerDNS/pdns/pull/15449) necessary to add support for the WALLET rr-type, as of now (Sep-2025) it is still waiting to go through QA.
+In Apr-2025, a pull-request [already exists](https://github.com/PowerDNS/pdns/pull/15449)
+to add support for the WALLET rr-type, as of now (Sep-2025) it is still waiting to go through QA.

 But you don't have to wait, if you're a little handy on Linux.